drocheam/optrace/docs/source/usage/focus.rst

           :width: 450
           :class: dark-light

-**Case 3:** Finding the image distance
+**Case 3:** Finding the optimal image distance
- * **Example:** Lens setup with multiple lenses, we want to find the distance where the image has the highest sharpness
+ * **Example:** Actual image position (not just the paraxial) in a multi-lens setup.
  * **Preferred methods:** Image Sharpness.
    With large amounts of curvature of field Image Center Sharpness should be selected, to find a best-fit focus for the image center region.

+For the image sharpness methods to work best, a source image with high contrast and sharp edges should be used.
+For instance, the grid or Siemens star presets, depicted in table :numref:`table_image_presets_aberrations`.

 In the following figure you can find an example for image sharpness focussing for a setup with large amounts of field of curvature.
 While in the left case more image regions are somewhat sharp, in the right case